 The Mycenaean Foundation collaborates with select US colleges, universities, and institutes to co-organise and/or host their study abroad programs in Greece (Dickinson College 2002-2018, Pennsylvania Academy of the Fine Arts 2018, University of South Carolina 2017-2022, Institute of World Politics 2022-to date).
-In 2017, the Mycenaean Foundation established the American Center for Archaeology at Mycenae (www.acamycenae.org), which offers an undergraduate study abroad program for American students ("Greek Odyssey"), accredited by the University of South Carolina (“school of record”), endorsed by the International University Alliance (IUA) and the Study In Greece (Official Portal of the Hellenic Republic).
+In 2017, the Mycenaean Foundation established the American Center for Archaeology at Mycenae (www.acamycenae.org), which offers an undergraduate study abroad program for American students ("Greek Odyssey"), which was accredited by the University of South Carolina (“school of record” 2017-2022), and endorsed by the International University Alliance (IUA) and the Study In Greece (Official Portal of the Hellenic Republic).
 The Greek Odyssey semester/Maymester/summer study abroad program focuses on archaeology and related disciplines, such as bioarchaeology, geoarchaeology, geophysics, geology, paleoenvironmental studies, archaeometry, archaeoastronomy, cultural heritage protection/management, classical civilization, ancient history, ancient/modern Greek, studio art, art history, and theatrical studies, requiring no prior experience in archaeology, transcending disciplines, and engaging majors from across the spectrum, sciences, social sciences, arts and humanities.
-The Foundation has also organized and hosted thematic short-term summer study abroad programs tailored for other institutions in tha past (Dickinson College, Pennsylvania Academy of the Fine Arts), and currently hosts two new study abroad programs in Greece: "Hermes: Global Studies in Ancient and Modern Diplomacy, a graduate study abroad program of the Institute of World Politics, and "Nostos", a cultural immersion summer program for high school students of the Greek diaspora.
+Since 2022, the Mycenaean Foundation co-organises and hosts the Hermes Global Studies in Ancient and Modern Diplomacy, a graduate study abroad program of the Institute of World Politics, and "Nostos", a cultural immersion summer program for high school students of the Greek diaspora.

 For the history, mission, and activities of the Mycenaean Foundation, please download the official MF brochure.